dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/3-Conditionals_and_Randomness.md

     // nextBoolean() generates a random true / false value boolean isHeads = rng.nextBoolean();

-    // Roll a die using nextInteger
+    // Roll a die using nextInt

     // Modify the pseudocode below to check the winning conditions if (isHeads AND die is even) {